jiachenlei/rRCM/readme.md

 ## Data Pre-processing
 - the ImageNet dataset should be downloaded and organized as follows:
-PATH TO FOLDER:
+imagenet directory
     - train/
         - n01440764
             - *.JPEG